IramAbid/gitcmd/README.md

 # git config --system user.name "IramAbid" : Sets the user name for all users on the system (requires admin/root privileges)

 # git help --all or -a: Print all the available commands on the standard output.

+# git help --all --no-external-commands: exclude the listing of external "git-*" commands found in the $PATH